azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 ![HitHub board overview-03](./images/gh-board-overview-03.png)

-In the last part of this challenge we will plan the rest of the work for today, but we will add a note now for the _Breakout Session_ where we will deploy the Azure Developer College's sample application to Azure with GitHub Actions workflows.
+In the last part of this challenge we will describe how to plan the rest of the work for today, but we will add a note now for the _Breakout Session_ where we will deploy the Azure Developer College's sample application to Azure with GitHub Actions workflows.
 Add the note with the following text:

 ```Text